Conjectures on the Khovanov Homology of Torus Knots, Twist Knots, and Legendrian Simple Knots: Jones and Khovanov Polynomial Databases

 \section{Jones and Khovanov Polynomial Databases}

-Using the \texttt{regina} and \texttt{JavaKh} libraries, the Jones polynomial of all knots with less than or equal to 19 crossings was tabulated, and the Khovanov polynomial of all knots up to 17 crossings was computed. \footnote{ This data is publicly available.
+Using the \texttt{regina} and \texttt{JavaKh} libraries, the Jones polynomials of all knots with less than or equal to 20 crossings were tabulated, and the Khovanov polynomials of all knots up to 17 crossings were computed. \footnote{ This data is publicly available.
 See \cite{JonesData} and \cite{KhovanovData}. } This allows us to measure how common it is for a knot to have a unique Jones or Khovanov polynomial when compared with other low crossing knots.
 Unsurprisingly, the Jones polynomial does not distinguish nearly as many knots as the Khovanov polynomial. \footnote{ The Khovanov polynomial throws away the torsion component of Khovanov homology.
 It would be interesting to compare how much stronger the \textit{full} Khovanov homology is. } The \textit{statistics} for these knot invariants are shown in Tabs.~\ref{tab:jones_stat} and \ref{tab:kho_stat}, the key for the tables is given in Tab.~\ref{tab:key}.

-Computational limits (temporarily) prohibit us from expanding Tab.~\ref{tab:kho_stat} to 19 crossings, but this is being worked on.
+Computational limits (temporarily) prohibit us from expanding Tab.~\ref{tab:kho_stat} to 20 crossings, but this is being worked on.
 After examining the data one sees that the Khovanov polynomial distinguishes about $32\%$ of knots with up to 17 crossings.
 Put it another way, about 7 out of 10 knots share their Khovanov polynomial with another knot in the list.

+We can use this data to play around with the statistics and ask whether or not the conjectures we've made in the previous sections are sound.
+That is, we can now provide a heuristic argument.
+The following arguments were greatly aided by collaborations between the second author and Peter Doyle.

+The smaller the probability of a knot having a unique Khovanov polynomial among all other prime knots up to $N$ crossings, the more likely our findings are statistically significant.
+We note that the probability of having a unique Jones or Khovanov polynomial appears to be monotonically \textit{decreasing} with crossing number.
+Since we do not have the Khovanov data for 18 to 20 crossings, we use the value for 17 crossings.
+If the trend continues and the probability for $N=20$ is smaller, that will only make our heuristic argument stronger.
+To avoid mixing the statistics, we also use the 17 crossing probability for the Jones polynomial.
+Here we \textit{know} that 20 crossings produces a smaller probability since this data is available to us.